Why There's No Way to Secure your Company Data, and What to Do About It

 All nations sponsor the hacking of other states and companies all over the world.
 China is probably the best known, most prolific, and most dangerous (at least to Americans).

-If those same hackers hadn't been hired by North Korea to hack Sony, if they weren't state sponsored the they would have simply sold Sony's credit card data and personal information, then blackmailed Sony for money.
+If those same hackers hadn't been hired by North Korea to hack Sony, if they weren't state sponsored, they would have simply sold Sony's credit card data and personal information, then blackmailed Sony for money.

 Getting HR information means hackers have a whole lot of private information about the company's current employees, as well as former employees.
 Pretty serious at a company like Sony who's been around forever.